 Before your toddler is even talking, he is a sponge – absorbing everything you say!
 That’s why it’s important HOW YOU talk to your toddler in order to help him learn to talk.
-This is especially true if your child is a late talker or has special needs, or is in speech therapy.
+This is especially true if your child is a late talker, has special needs, or is in speech therapy.

-Three things that I do with my clients and with my own toddler are called Parallel Talk, Self-Talk and Expansion.
+Three things that I do with my clients in speech therapy and with my own toddler are called Parallel Talk, Self-Talk and Expansion.

 Below I’ll go over each of these ideas – they are really simple to incorporate into your day!
 And keep reading to learn more about how to determine what level to talk to your child.